psnakhwa/Responder_Slack_Bot/DESIGN.md

 <img src="/images/component.PNG" height="375" width="550"/>

 ## Additional Patterns
-* We will require a mixture of patterns in order to make the BugBot work efficiently and accurately.
+* We will require a mixture of patterns in order to make the Bot work efficiently and accurately.
 * Two main patterns that we are going to use are Adapter and Singleton Design pattern and these are the most used design patterns used for bit design.

 * Our bot will act as an Adapter between Manager and GitHub issues.
-The manager will give certain commands to the BugBot and the BugBot will make the changes accordingly in the GitHub issues thus acting as a mediator.
+The manager will give certain commands to the Bot and the Bot will make the changes accordingly in the GitHub issues thus acting as a mediator.

 * Second pattern that we are going to use is Singleton design pattern.
 As we know Singleton: defines an instance operation that lets clients access its unique interface and clients access a Singleton instance solely through Singleton’s Instance operation.
-* Obviously we cannot have > 1 instance of bot as we want to avoid race condition of multiple bots working on same command from the manager.
+* Obviously we cannot have more than one instance of a bot as we want to avoid race condition of multiple bots working on same command from the manager.
 So one client --> one interface --> one bot.
 Client here is not individual users, infact we can say client is “one channel with a group of managers”.